 Flexible data querying

-One of App Services' most powerful features is the ability to perform SQL-style queries and full-text searches on data entities, as well as their properties.
+One of the BaaS' most powerful features is the ability to perform SQL-style queries and full-text searches on data entities, as well as their properties.
 This lets you quickly retrieve specific data entities based on multiple criteria, then utilize that data to power social features, target push notifications, perform user analysis, and more.

-Learn more about querying app data, see App Services data query overview.
+Learn more about querying app data, see Data query overview.

-To learn more about entity relationships, see Entity relationships.
+To learn more about entity relationships, see Entity connections.

-To learn more about activities and activity feeds, see Activity.
+To learn more about activities and activity feeds, see Activity feeds.

 Registration and login

 You can easily add and manage users by providing the core services necessary to handle secure registration and log in, including OAuth 2.0-compliant client authentication.
 In addition, any number of default or custom data entities and properties can be associated with a user entity to create complete user profiles.

 To learn more about user management, see User.